Alif108/CSE_472_Machine_Learning/Random Forest/rf.md

 A decision tree consists of three components: decision nodes, leaf nodes, and a root node.
 A decision tree algorithm divides a training dataset into branches, which further segregate into other branches.
 This sequence continues until a leaf node is attained.
 The leaf node cannot be segregated further.

 The nodes in the decision tree represent attributes that are used for predicting the outcome.
 Decision nodes provide a link to the leaves.
-The following diagram shows the three types of nodes in a decision tree.
+The following diagram shows the three types of nodes in a decision tree. <br>
 <img src="img/decision-tree-nodes.png" width=500 height=500/>

 Entropy is a metric for calculating uncertainty.
 Information gain is a measure of how uncertainty in the target variable is reduced, given a set of independent variables.